-16 See Westermarck's Origin and Development of the Moral Ideas, vol. ii., p.
+&lt;sup>16 See Westermarck's Origin and Development of the Moral Ideas, vol. ii., p.
 488.

-17 All this suggests the practice of some early and primitive science, and much resembles the accusations made in the thirteenth century against our Roger Bacon, pioneer of modern science.
+&lt;sup>17 All this suggests the practice of some early and primitive science, and much resembles the accusations made in the thirteenth century against our Roger Bacon, pioneer of modern science.

-18 Adonis, etc. p.
+&lt;sup>18 Adonis, etc. p.
 60.

-said that the relations between the two are often physically intimate.
-Francis Xavier, in his letters from Japan (in 1549), mentions this.
-He says that the Bonzes themselves allowed that this was so, but maintained that it was no sin.
+that the Bonzes themselves allowed that this was so, but maintained that it was no sin.
 They said that intercourse with woman was for them a deadly sin, or even punishable with death; but that the other relation was, in their eyes, by no means execrable, but harmless and even commendable.
 And, as it was then, so on the whole it appears to be now, or to have been till very lately.
 In all the Buddhist sects in Japan (except Shinto) celibacy is imposed on the priests, but homosexual relations are not forbidden.

-And to return to the New World, we find Cieza de Leon-who is generally considered a trustworthy authority--describing practices and ceremonials in the temples of New Granada in his time (1550) strangely similar to those referred to in the Hebrew Bible:--"Every temple or chief house of worship keeps one or two men, or more, according to the idol--who go about attired like women, even from their childhood, and talk like women, and imitate them in their manner, carriage, and all else."
+And to return to the New World, we find Cieza de Leon-who is generally considered a trustworthy authority--describing practices and ceremonials in the temples of New Granada in his time (1550) strangely similar to those referred to in the Hebrew Bible: - "Every temple or chief house of worship keeps one or two men, or more, according to the idol--who go about attired like women, even from their childhood, and talk like women, and imitate them in their manner, carriage, and all else."